esa/pagmo2/doc/sphinx/docs/python/tutorials/hypervolume.rst

     >>> hv.exclusive(3, ref_point)
     0.0

-3. :class:`~pygmo.hypervolume.least_contributor` - Returns the index of a point contributing the least to the hypervolume.
+3. :func:`~pygmo.hypervolume.least_contributor` - Returns the index of a point contributing the least to the hypervolume.

 .. doctest::